 The Chemistry Learning Center offers a supportive learning environment where students work with instructors in small groups.
-Our program is partially funded to work with students in the CAE (Center for Academic Excellence), CeO (Center for Educational Opportunity), PEOPLE, and Posse support programs.
-We also try to welcome students on academic probation, first generation low income students, underrepresented students, students returning after a long absence from college, students-at-risk of failing the course, students re-taking the course after earning a D or F, new transfer students, returning veterans, and McBurney Center students.
+Our program is partially funded to work with students in the CAE (Center for Academic Excellence), CeO (Center for Educational Opportunity), PEOPLE, and Posse scholars programs.
+We also try to welcome underrepresented students, first generation+low income students, students returning after a long absence from college, Chancellor and Powers Knapp scholars, McBurney Center students, students on academic probation, students-at-risk of failing the course, students re-taking the course after earning a D or F, new transfer students, returning active-duty full-time veterans.
 We generally follow these guidelines when accepting students though we consider each student on a case-by-case basis and also take into account available space in our program.

 Recent events that highlight the systemic racism and injustice many of our students of color experience on a daily basis caused great frustration and heartache for our staff.
 We love and value the students we work with and recognize the anger felt by many.
 We will continue to work to create a space where all students feel welcomed, valued, and respected.
 We also recognize the shared responsibility we have to create substantive change by doing our part to reject hate and end injustice.